RichardLitt/burntfen.com/_posts/2024-12-11-announcing-codex-mutabilis.md

 Unfortunately, I heard back fairly swiftly from the National Library of New Zealand: No, I can't have an ISSN for burntfen.com.
 The reason is that personal blogs are not suitable for ISSNs, according to the [ISSN's own website](https://www.issn.org/understanding-the-issn/assignment-rules/the-issn-for-electronic-media/).
 This is interesting, as Jessamyn West followed this blog and [got one for her website](https://librarian.net/).
 But I was stymied for a few seconds - what can I do, instead?
 How do I make a blog that would be considered valid?

 An day later, and [Codex Mutabilis](https://codexmutabilis.com/) was live.
+A day later, the NZ library gave it an ISSN!
+Excellent.

-It's a Jekyll blog running on GitHub Pages, with a new domain and an about page that makes clear that it isn't a personal website, and is made exclusively for publishing scientific names for the ICZN.
+Codex Mutabilis is a Jekyll blog running on GitHub Pages, with a new domain and an about page that makes clear that it isn't a personal website, and is made exclusively for publishing scientific names for the ICZN.
 Because it's a GitHub Pages website, there's even an easy process for people to submit new names if they wanted, by making a pull request.
 After talking to Jessamyn on Mastodon for a bit, she agreed to join the editorial board (as long as there was no work involved, which is fair!).
 So, we now have an independent, new, microjournal.

 This is pretty cool!